-Our ambitious goal of all Canada’s waters in good health by 2030 unites the Our Living Waters Network towards an important future, but it’s hard to measure on its own.
+Our ambitious goal of all waters in Canada waters in good health by 2030 unites the Our Living Waters Network towards an important future, but it’s hard to measure on its own.
 To measure our collective progress towards the ambitious goal, we first need to have a clear understanding of what good water health means.

 Read on to learn what we mean by good water health, and how we measure it.